Frequently Asked Questions

 Who can submit a report or concern?

-Anyone that may have witnessed or been informed of potential violation(s) of College policy, state and/or federal laws may submit a report.
+Anyone that may have witnessed or been informed of potential violation(s) of University policy, state and/or federal laws may submit a report.
 The Office of Student Development will review all reports and determine whether further investigation is needed.

 If I submit a report or concern, who will know?